 We picked up a replacement snorkel from an Opposite Lock outlet.
 Safari’s design employs a larger volume snorkel pipe and larger air cleaner entry nozzle.
 The diffuser plate is drilled out and discarded during fitment.

 In conjunction with a scoop cap the freerer-flowing snorkel is claimed to improve performance, by reducing engine pumping losses.
-After around 10,000km with the new snorkel we could vouch for increased mid-range response, yet there was no increase in fuel consumption, suggesting that the engine was
+After around 10,000km with the new snorkel we could vouch for increased mid-range response, yet there was no increase in fuel consumption, suggesting that the engine was breathing more easily.

 The snorkel kit for the 75 Series was boxed and came with cardboard templates for cutting and drilling, plus all necessary fasteners and fittings.